What Is The Difference Between Diff Lock And 4X4? Easy Explainer!

 Locking Differential

 A locking differential, or a diff loc or simply locker, is a modification of the conventional differential.
-It functions by restricting each wheel on an axle to the same rotational rates regardless of the traction they are subjected to.
+It functions by restricting each wheel on an axle to the same rotational rates regardless of the traction they are subjected to, which is a key difference between diff lock and 4×4.

 In a nutshell, a diff lock does not equally split the torque between the tires but rather channels more power to the wheel that has better traction.
 It is not limited by the lower traction the other wheel carries.